ChuloAI/BrainChulo/README.md

 # BrainChulo: Harnessing the Memory Power of the Camelids

-BrainChulo is a powerful memory management system that is inspired by the camel family's resilience and adaptability.
-The repository contains a custom LLM (Long-Term Memory) implementation that is based on a trained model called Vicuna, and is designed to help users store and retrieve memories for use in their Vicuna-powered LLM services.
+BrainChulo is a powerful Chat application with an emphasis on its memory management system.
+Our work is inspired by the camel family's resilience and adaptability.
+The repository contains a custom LTM (Long-Term Memory) approach for Llama-based LLMs (Large Language Models), and is designed to help users enhance their experience when using Open-Source LLMs.

 ## Current Look-n-Feel